-December - Complete the FAFSA as soon as possible.
-Financial aid is awarded on a first come, first serve basis.
+Complete the FAFSA as soon as possible.
+Remember financial aid is awarded on a first come,

-Apply to at least 3 colleges and include your dream college.
-Now is the time to visit those programs and colleges as well.
-Please contact Mr. Teekamp or Ms. Wilson with questions.
+Apply to at least 3 colleges, including your dream college.
+If you have not, visit those programs and colleges.
+Please contact Mr. Teekamp with questions.

 Please give the School Counselor a copy of your college acceptance letters.
 These are helpful in obtaining Promise Zone $.

-Will you apply to a Vocational Program, a Trade Program/apprentiship, a College or University, a Community College or join a branch of the Military?
-Please make an appointment in the counseling office to discuss your future and choose courses in preparation for your desired career pathway.
+Will you apply to a Vocational Program, a Trade Program/apprenticeship, a College or University, a Community College or join a branch of the Military?
+Use https://public.careercruising.com/en/ to answer these questions.
+The counseling office is always open for one-on-one discussion of your future and choosing the right courses in preparation for your desired career pathway.

-High School students have the opportunity to enroll in a College and Technical Education (CTE) program http://www.berriencte.org/ or register for college courses while still in high school.
+High School students have the opportunity in 11th or 12th grade to enroll in a College and Technical Education (CTE) program http://www.berriencte.org/ or register for college courses while still in high school.
 See Mr. Teekamp for more info.